cibox/cibox/contrib/ansible-role-php/README.md

     php_opcache_max_accelerated_files: "4096"
     php_opcache_max_wasted_percentage: "5"
     php_opcache_validate_timestamps: "1"
+    php_opcache_revalidate_path: "0"
     php_opcache_revalidate_freq: "2"
     php_opcache_max_file_size: "0"

 OpCache ini directives that are often customized on a system.
 Make sure you have enough memory and file slots allocated in the OpCache (`php_opcache_memory_consumption`, in MB, and `php_opcache_max_accelerated_files`) to contain all the PHP code you are running.
 If not, you may get less-than-optimal performance!

+For custom opcache.so location provide full path with `php_opcache_zend_extension`.

     php_opcache_conf_filename: [platform-specific]

 The platform-specific opcache configuration filename.
 Generally the default should work, but in some cases, you may need to override the filename.

-### APC-related Variables
+### APCu-related Variables

     php_enable_apc: true

-Whether to enable APC.
-Other APC variables will be ineffective if this is set to false.
+Whether to enable APCu.
+Other APCu variables will be ineffective if this is set to false.

-    php_apc_enabled_in_ini: false

-When installing APC, depending on the system and whether running PHP as a webserver module or standalone via `php-fpm`, you might need the line `extension=apc.so` in `apc.ini`.
-If you need that line added (e.g. you're running `php-fpm`), set this variable to true.

-    php_apc_cache_by_default: "1"
     php_apc_shm_size: "96M"
-    php_apc_stat: "1"
     php_apc_enable_cli: "0"

-APC ini directives that are often customized on a system.
-Set `php_apc_cache_by_default` to 0 to disable APC by default (so you could just enable it for one codebase if you have a *lot* of code on a server).
-Set the `php_apc_shm_size` so it will hold all your application code in memory with a little overhead (fragmentation or APC running out of memory will slow down PHP *dramatically*).
+APCu ini directives that are often customized on a system.
+Set the `php_apc_shm_size` so it will hold all cache entries in memory with a little overhead (fragmentation or APC running out of memory will slow down PHP *dramatically*).

     php_apc_conf_filename: [platform-specific]